MA Education

 Module title: Dissertation (60 credits)

-The dissertation is a major piece of academic writing, which consists of two elements: a significant literature review, followed by the student’s contribution to the subject, which can be either primary research and an analytical evaluation, or a detailed, scholarly juxtaposition and subsequent reconciliation of research perspectives.
+The dissertation represents a significant academic achievement, consisting of two key elements: an extensive literature review and the student’s original contribution to the field.
+This contribution may take the form of primary research with an analytical evaluation or a detailed scholarly comparison and reconciliation of existing research perspectives.

 Disclaimer